Modell Pure, 2 mg+0.035 mg 21 pcs

 – weight gain

-– soreness and tightness of the breasts
+– soreness and tension of the mammary glands

 – migraine